godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 <a id="audio"></a>
 ## Audio

 Sound design and music is another area that has benefited from several refinements in Godot 4.0.
 It also happens to be an area that requires a lot of specialized knowledge to properly support in the engine.
-Luckily, our contributor Ellen Poe ([ellenhp](https://github.com/ellenhp)) has exactly what it takes, and her work on Godot 4 helped fix a large amount of longstanding issues with the audio system.
+Luckily, our contributor Ellen Poe ([ellenhp](https://github.com/ellenhp)) has exactly what it takes, and her work on Godot 4 helped fix a large amount of remaining issues with the audio system.

 <a id="cleaner-sound"></a>
 ### Cleaner Sound